 Pro Forma Statement of Operations Information.
 The following unaudited pro forma condensed combined statement of operations information presented below illustrates the results of operations of the Company as if the acquisition of eOne as described above occurred on April 1, 2022.
 The unaudited pro forma condensed combined financial information is presented for informational purposes and is not indicative of the results of operations that would have been achieved if the acquisition had occurred on April 1, 2022, nor is it indicative of future results.
-The statement of operations information below includes (i) the statement of operations of eOne for the nine months ended December 27, 2023 combined with the Company's statement of operations of eOne for the fiscal year ended March 31, 2024 (which includes the operations of eOne since the December 27, 2023 acquisition date), and (ii) the statement of operations of eOne for the fiscal year ended December 25, 2022 combined with the Company's statement of operations for the fiscal year ended December 25, 2022 combined with the Company's statement of operations of eOne for the fiscal year ended December 25, 2022 combined with the Company's statement of operations for the fiscal year ended December 25, 2022 combined with the Company's statement of operations for the fiscal year.
+The statement of operations information below includes (i) the statement of operations of eOne for the nine months ended December 27, 2023 combined with the Company's statement of operations for the fiscal year ended March 31, 2024 (which includes the operations of eOne since the December 27, 2023 acquisition date), and (ii) the statement of operations of eOne for the fiscal year ended December 25, 2022 combined with the Company's statement of operations for the fiscal year ended March 31, 2023.

-Year Ended March 31,
+Year I Marc

 2024 2023

-(Amounts in millions)
+(Amounts i n millions)

-evenues \$3,380.0 \$3,911.6
+Revenues \$3,380.0 \$3,911.6

-let income (loss) attributable Parent \$ (376.5) \$ 63.4
+Net income (loss) attributable Parent \$ (376.5) \$ 63.4

 The unaudited pro forma condensed combined financial information includes, where applicable, adjustments for (i) reductions in amortization expense from the fair value adjustments to investment in films and television programs, (ii) reduction in amortization expense related to acquired intangible assets, (iii) reduction in depreciation expense from the fair value of property and equipment, (iv) transaction costs and other one-time non-recurring costs (v) increase in interest expense resulting from financing the acquisition with borrowings under the Company's revolving credit facility, (vi) elimination of intercompany activity between eOne and the Company, and (vii) associated tax-related impacts of adjustments.
 These pro forma adjustments are based on available information as of the date hereof and upon assumptions that the Company believes are reasonable to reflect the impact of the acquisition of eOne on the Company's historical financial information on a supplemental pro forma basis.
-The unaudited pro forma condensed combined financial information for the year ended March 31, 2024 includes an impairment of goodwill and trade name of \$296.2 million which was reflected in the statement of operations of eOne for the nine months ended December 27, 2023.
+The unaudited pro forma condensed combined statement of operations information does not include adjustments related to integration activities, operating efficiencies or cost savings.
+In addition, the unaudited pro forma condensed combined financial information for the year ended March 31, 2024 includes an impairment of goodwill and trade name of \$296.2 million which was reflected in the statement of operations of eOne for the nine months ended December 27, 2023.